 Where to start?

-Take control of your bladder an accept that it isn’t working properly but that options are available to help manage and regain confidence.
-To do this you could start a bladder diary, to record what is happening, download the PDF here: Bladder Diary - Urology Ca#1DF3.
+Take control of your bladder an accept that it isn’t working properly.
+Be aware that options are available to help you manage this condition and regain confidence.
+To do this you could start a bladder diary to record what is happening.
+Download the PDF here: Bladder Diary - Urology Ca#1DF3.

 Book an appointment with your specialist, they may refer you to a Urologist who will run tests to establish a treatment plan.
 Once you have established that something can be done you will feel lot better.
-Be mindful that as your MS changes so could your bladder dysfunction so don’t think it’s a one time checkup.
+Be mindful that as your MS changes so could your bladder dysfunction which could mean that you may need to see your specialist more than once.